 BFM Parameters Description MEMORY_MODEL_MODE The parameter puts the slave BFM into a simple memory model mode.
 This means that the slave BFM automatically responds to all transfers and does not require any of the API functions to be called by the test.
 The memory mode is very simple and only supports aligned and normal INCR transfers.
 Narrow transfers are not supported, and WRAP and FIXED bursts are also not supported.
 The size and address range of the memory are controlled by the parameters SLAVE_ADDRESS and SLAVE_MEM_SIZE.
 The value 1 enables this memory model mode.
 A value of 0 disables it.
 Default is 0.
 The slave channel level API and function level API should not be used while this mode is active.
 EXCLUSIVE_ACCESS_SUPPORTED This parameter informs the slave that exclusive access is supported.
 A value of 1 means it is supported so the automatic generated response is an EXOKAY to exclusive accesses.
 A value of 0 means the slave does not support this so a response of OKAY is automatically generated in response to exclusive accesses.
 Default is 1.
-READ_BURST_DATA_TRANSFER_GAP The configuration variable controls the gap between the read data transfers that comprise a read data burst.
+Run Time Parameters READ_BURST_DATA_TRANSFER_GAP The configuration variable controls the gap between the read data transfers that comprise a read data burst.
 This value is an integer number and is measured in clock cycles.
 Default is 0.
 Note: If this is set to a value greater than zero and concurrent read bursts are called, read data interleaving occurs.
 The depth of this data interleaving depends on the number of parallel writes being performed.
-This configuration variable can be changed during simulation.
 WRITE_RESPONSE_GAP This configuration variable controls the gap, measured in clock cycles, between the reception of the last write transfer and the write response.
 Default is 0.
-Note: This configuration variable can be changed during simulation.
+Note: Care must be taken to ensure that write order protocol is not violated by the test writer.
 READ_RESPONSE_GAP This configuration variable controls the gap, measured in clock cycles, between the reception of the read address transfer and the start of the first read data transfer.
 Default is 0.
-Note: This configuration variable can be changed during simulation.
 RESPONSE_TIMEOUT This configuration variable, measured in clock cycles, is the value used to determine if a task that is waiting for a response should timeout.
 Default = 500 clock cycles.
 A value of zero means that the timeout feature is disabled.
-This configuration variable can be changed during simulation.
+The value of this variable cannot be set when memory_model_mode is enabled.
+DISABLE_RESET_VALUE_CHECKS This configuration value is used to enable/disable the checks for the reset values of input signals to the BFM.
+For example, the slave BFM checks at reset time if the signals from the master are at the expected reset values.
+WRITE_ID_ORDER_CHECK_FEATURE This configuration value can be used to disable the write ID ordering checks which might be required for error testing.